sonic-net/DASH/Documentation/doc-github-rules.md

 ### Create a Pull Request in the original repository from a fork

+> [!NOTE]
+> This approach is for external contributors and internal contributors that do not have write access to the original repository.
+This is the best practice to follow.

 You can make any changes to a fork, including making branches and opening pull requests.
 If you want to contribute to the original repository, you can send a request to the original author to pull your fork into their repository by submitting a pull request.